Transmission/Communication Medium or Channel:

 • An optical fiber is a thin (2 to 125 nm(nano meter), flexible medium capable of conducting an optical ray.

-• Optical fibers can provide bandwidth to distance ratios in order of 100s of MHz per kilometer.
+• Optical fibers can provide bandwidth-to-distance ratios in the order of 100s of MHz per kilometer.

 • Like other cables, hundreds of optical fibers are usually housed/set within one cable.